-If unsatisfied with the manner in whichway the complaint has been dealt with, written correspondence is to be addressed to the Chief Executive Officer.
+If unsatisfied with the way the complaint has been dealt with, written correspondence is to be addressed to the Chief Executive Officer.
 If not satisfied with the Chief Executive Officers' response, concerns may be raised with either the Western Australian Ombudsman or the Department of Local Government, Sport and Cultural Industries.